lucasnpc/Elevator-system-cpp/README.md

 # Hello, this is my solution for the Elevator System Challenge

 This is a challenge you can find [here](https://drive.google.com/file/d/1EF5aWV69ed46AmR7SU4RcbjqiKRvY6mE/view).
-I've reached to this description through a suggestion an instructor from Udacity gave to me.
+I've reached to this challenge through a suggestion an instructor from Udacity gave to me.

 <img src="elevator.gif">